-There are 9 fielding positions in baseball and each position has assigned a number to identify it:
+There are 9 fielding positions in baseball, and each position has a number assigned to identify it:

 INFIELD POSITIONS (Infielders)

 OUTFIELD POSITIONS (Outfielders)